Illinois LLC Cost

 Certified Copies of Business Documents

-You can order certified copies of your business documents from the Illinois Secretary of State, which costs $25 for routine processing (completed within ten business days).
-Expedited processing (completed within 24 hours) is available and costs $20 for a Certificate of Good Standing and $50 for all other documents.
+You can order certified copies of your business documents from the Illinois Secretary of State, which costs $25 for routine processing (completed within ten business days of receipt).
+Expedited processing (completed within a day of receipt) is available and costs $20 for a Certificate of Good Standing and $50 for all other documents.
 You can order certified copies in person, online, or by mail, email, or fax.

 Illinois Certificate of Good Standing

 The filing fees for a Certificate of Good Standing are $25 for regular and $45 for expedited processing.
 If you need to show that your LLC is current on its taxes and state reports, you’ll need a Certificate of Good Standing.
 This is common in situations like soliciting funds from a bank or investor or registering to do business in a foreign jurisdiction.
 You order your certificate in person, online, or by mail, email, or fax.
 You’ll need to pay a credit card processing fee for online orders.

 Here’s how to get an Illinois Certificate of Good Standing.

 Business Insurance Premiums